Conception After an Abortion – Is It Possible?

-- How Soon After an Abortion Can I Get Pregnant?
+- How Soon Can I Conceive After an Abortion?

 - Can an Abortion Cause Infertility?

-- Am I At More Risk If I’ve Had More Than One Abortion?
+- What If I’ve Had More Than One Abortion?

-- Things to Know While Planning a Baby After Abortion
+- Things to Remember While Planning for a Baby

-Abortion does not affect the fertility of a woman and the ovulation process continues even after.
+‘Can you get pregnant after abortion?’ is a pretty common question women think of at least once in their lifetime.
+To tell you the truth – abortion doesn’t affect the fertility of a woman, and the ovulation process resumes after an abortion.
 This means that getting pregnant after an abortion is very much possible.
-However, abortion, when done in an improper manner, may develop complications like trauma to the bladder and intestines and lead to long-term damage of the reproductive system.
+One thing to note here is that having an abortion may slightly increase the chance of preterm delivery in future pregnancies.
+However, when an abortion is done in an improper way, it may lead to complications like trauma to the bladder and intestines and long-term damage to the reproductive system in rare cases.
+More than these, it is an infection which can clog the tubes later.
 These complications mainly arise if the surgeon is unskilled or lacks the necessary tools to carry out the procedure.

-Are you thinking, “When can I conceive after abortion?”
-We’ll tell you.
-Ovulation is a natural phenomenon.
-As soon as the normal cycle of ovulation resumes after abortion, you have a chance of conceiving again.
-If you have not used any birth control measures, you can get pregnant within 7-10 days post abortion, even if you are still bleeding.
+Are you thinking, “When can I conceive after an abortion?”
+Let us tell you—as soon as ovulation resumes after the abortion, you can conceive again.
+If you haven’t used birth control measures, in rare cases, you can get pregnant within 7-10 days if you are ovulating.
 But, this is not recommended as the body needs to heal itself.

-It is advisable to wait for a minimum of 3 months before you try for a baby again.
-This is to ensure the safety and wellbeing of both mother and child.
-Your body will also need time to recover from the trauma.
-Your doctor will recommend a few investigations and pre-natal care to rule out the reoccurrence of miscarriage.
+Doctors recommend waiting for a minimum of 3 months before trying for a baby again.
+This is to ensure the safety and well-being of both the mother and the baby.

-If you had a surgical abortion or a D&C (Dilation and Curettage) procedure, your gyneacologist will advise you to wait for at least a month to allow the uterus to repair itself.
-If your abortion was in the second or third trimester, the doctor might recommend waiting longer, so that the body is well rested.
-You may also be prescribed supplements like folic acid to reduce the chances of neural tube defects in the next pregnancy.
-If there were no medical complications, then pregnancy after abortion is totally safe.
+If you had a surgical abortion or a D&C (Dilation and Curettage) procedure, your gynaecologist will advise you to wait for at least a month to allow the uterus to heal.
+If your abortion was in the second or third trimester, the doctor may recommend waiting longer so that you’re well-rested.
+You may also be prescribed folic acid supplements to reduce the chances of neural tube defects in the next pregnancy.
+If there were no medical complications, then pregnancy after an abortion is safe.

 Can an Abortion Cause Infertility?

-- An incomplete termination where the pregnancy has ended but remnants of the fetus have not been removed completely, thus increasing the risk of infections, scarring and complications.
+- An incomplete termination is where the pregnancy has ended, but remnants of the fetus have not been removed completely.
+Thus, increasing the risk of infections, scarring and complications.